RPGroup-PBoC/mwc_growth/doc/dilution_derivation.md

 $${#eq:posterior}

 This result allows us to estimate the best-fit value for $\alpha$ without relying on any binning procedure.
-As this is a distribution containing only one parameter, it is trivial to apply to even large data sets through your favorite optimization procedure. [@fig:param_estimation] shows the posterior distribution evaluated over a range of $\alpha$ values for the data shown in [@fig:dilution_sim].
+As this is a distribution containing only one parameter, it is trivial to apply to even large data sets through your favorite optimization procedure. [@Fig:param_estimation] shows the posterior distribution evaluated over a range of $\alpha$ values for the data shown in [@fig:dilution_sim].
 The red dashed line is an approximation of the posterior as a Gaussian, allowing us to use the standard deviation as a measurement of the statistical error.

 ![**Posterior probability distribution for $\alpha$**.
 (A) The normalized posterior probability distribution $g(\alpha\, \vert\, [I_1, I_2])$